aneldev/dyna-job-queue/README.md

 ## addJob(command: string, data: any): IQJob

-Adds a job in the list, this will be executed when all other will be executed (FIFO).
+Adds a job and will be executed when all other jobs will be executed (FIFO).

 The `command` is a string that will help you to understand what is this job.